telerik/winforms-docs/winforms-converter/supported-controls/overview.md

 # Supported Controls

-This article will list all .NET controls which can be converted to RadConrtols.
-It shows which properties are relapsed with other equivalents on RadControls.
-The unsupported properties are listed as well.
+This article will list the .NET controls which can be converted to theiUI for WinForms counterparts.
+It shows what actions are being taken for each control type.

 1. [Button]({%slug winforms/winforms-converter/supported-controls/button%})
 1. [CheckBox]({%slug winforms/winforms-converter/supported-controls/checkbox%})